 3. Your Bike, Camping Equipment, Food

-"There is only one really bad way to bike tour and that is to not go bike touring."
+"There is only one really bad way to bike tour and that is to not go bike touring."~ Me

 As far as the bike goes, honestly, ride what you got.
-The only real exception to this would be a full suspension MTB or serious racing-type road bike (though both could work in a pinch if you could manage a big backpack).
+The only real exception to this would be a full suspension MTB or serious racing-type road bike - though both could work for your first time out.
 Invest in some pannier bags and a sturdy rack and you're good to go.
 Adding a handlebar bag is a really nice touch to keep important things close by and accessible while riding.

 Hybrid-style bikes are great as they usually have mounts for racks and fenders, comfortable fit, and a wide-ish gear range.
 I've even gone fixie-packing with friends a few times and it was as much fun as touring on a regular geared bike.
 Even an older model hardtail MTB can work great.

 |Loaded up and ready to tackle a new route in Southern Alberta - Old Porcupine's Choice.|

 However, if you decide you want to invest in a purpose made bikecamping bike, there are many options to choose from now which include but are not limited to:

 - Traditional Road Touring (Surly Long Haul Trucker, Fuji Touring Disc)